How we began

 When her sons Armaan and Imaan were growing up, as a very concerned mother Shefali went through a gamut of pre-schools, exploring the way each of them functioned.
 She was looking for a method of education which would enable a child to self construct the human being he or she is to become – an education which would be complete for life.

 With the support and enthusiasm received from parents and their wish to see their children continue with us through elementary and senior school years, we confidently moved to our next milestone.
-Five years later, in 2008, The Ardee School, Gurugram was started.
+In 2008, The Ardee School, Gurugram was started.
 The Ardee School, Goa started in 2009 and The Ardee School, Noida started in 2014.

 “It is easy to look at progressive that is the norm in top schools today and assume that this is the best it can be and should be-- it is not-and its time us to redefine what we call best.
 That, in itself, is education” Shefali Varma - Chairperson.